 FARGOS Development, LLC's operations are predominantly within the Northeast and Midwest of the United States as a consequence of physical points of presence in the New York City, Boston and Detroit metropolitan areas.
 Our senior developers have a minimum of 20 years development experience apiece and have a wide range of R&D activities to their credit.
-These including Cray-2 mathematical libraries for various US Government labs, contributions to the Andrew File System, network management systems for the National Science Foundation Network, intrusion detection software, authoring of Internet RFCs, operating system implementations, compiler construction, etc. More detail can be found on the biography pages of individual employees.
+These including Cray-2 mathematical libraries for various US Government labs, contributions to the Andrew File System, network management systems for the National Science Foundation Network, intrusion detection software, authoring of Internet RFCs, operating system implementations, compiler construction, etc.

 A description (for visually-impaired readers) and interpretation of the FARGOS Development, LLC logos can be found on the About the FARGOS Logos page.